SmartApplicationUnipi/Smart_ELF/SmartApp.AV/UI/README.md

 - { "TAG": "VISION_FACE_ANALYSIS", "is_interlocutor": "True", "look_at": { "pinch": "\$a", "yaw": "\$b" } }: This tuple can be used to let the face pointing the user
 - { "TAG": "ENLP_ELF_EMOTION", "valence": "\$v", "arousal": "\$a" }: This tuple is used to get the internal emotion of ELF.
 It is similar to UI_ELF_EMOTION but is triggered only by the ENLP group.

+Other modules can request a specific emotion, represented by the pair <valence, arousal> with adding a tuple in the KB of the form {"TAG": "UI_ELF_EMOTION", "valence", "\$v", "arousal": "\$a"}.

+## Behaviors

+There are defined some custom behaviors that allow ELF to modify not ontly the expression of the UI but also other properties:

+- Defensive: This property indicates how much the UI should show a defensive behavior to the user.
+It's value is in the range [0-1].
+Currently is defined by the KB rule { "TAG": "UI_ELF_BEHAVIOR", 'defensive': '\$x' } <- { 'z_index': '\$x' } that simply use the distance of the user form ELF.

 ## Event

 An Event represent something interesting that is happened.